Giallo Point and his grimy delivery: enter the man from Crate Divizion.

 It is no longer a secret: Giallo Point has made a name for himself over the past few years.
 We’ve first heard from him with some suitably grimy beats for Long Island rappers Smoovth and Hus Kingpin, in 2014.

-The incredible taste for the obscure meet the grimiest New York’s heralds.
+The incredible taste for the obscure meets the grimiest New York’s heralds.

 His taste in obscure sound libraries and digging extravaganza to the most infamous “charity shops” across the United Kingdom made him a top player in the rap game of the past decade or so.